ECHO Farm Expands Awareness of Global Hunger Efforts

 There are plenty of farms in Florida, but ECHO Global Farm is in a category by itself.

 The North Fort Myers Educational Concern for Hunger Organization — ECHO — specializes in discovering and sharing farming techniques that help fight global hunger.
-ECHO has become an “unintentional tourist destination,” says tour guide Russ Luther.
+ECHO has become an “unintentional tourist destination,” said tour guide Russ Luther.
 The farm began to offer tours only after so many people wanted to see the work being done there.
 ECHO also grows the largest collection of tropical fruits and vegetables within the United States.

 During a tour, visitors watch a short video that explains how, in many of the world’s more marginal climates, growing food can be a challenge.
 That means one person in seven around the world is going to bed undernourished, according to the video.
 Visitors also learn that while ECHO’s headquarters are in North Fort Myers, it has three other locations around the globe, including its latest location in West Africa.